Teach an Adult Education Class

 • While instructors are responsible for researching and selecting collection items, Adult Education staff can connect you with Reference Librarians who are happy to consult.

-While we do not provide online presentations, we encourage instructors, especially of virtual classes, to explore and use our digital collections website for class material.
+While we typically do not provide online presentations, we encourage instructors, especially of virtual classes, to explore and use our digital collections website for class material.

 Submit a Proposal